CHNS 111: Intensive Introductory Modern Chinese

 Course Description

 This is the basic introductory language course in Modern Standard Chinese (Putonghua).
 This course will develop students' basic communicative competence in the Chinese language and their understanding of the Chinese culture.
 Throughout the course, students develop their listening, speaking, reading and writing skills across the three communicative modes: interpretive, interpersonal, and presentational.
 In the first semester, the pronunciation and some basic grammar will be taught.
 The bulk of in-class work will be devoted to developing oral and aural skills.
 There will also be an introduction to the Chinese writing system.
-Class meetings range from 8 to 9 hours per week in the first semester to 7 hours per week in the second.
-There will be required Self Language Practice as well.
-Enrollment limited to 15.

 Back to the Top